Phone: +47 22 00 47 31 /

 Publications and outreach at CICERO

-- Sonia I. Seneviratne, Richard Wartenburger, Benoit P. Guillod, Annette L. Hirsch, Martha M. Vogel, Victor Brovkin, Detlef P. van Vuuren, Nathalie Schaller, Lena Boysen, Katherine V. Calvin, Jonathan Doelman, Peter Greve, Petr Havlik, Florian Humpenöder, Tamas Krisztin, Daniel Mitchell, Alexander Popp, Keywan Riahi, Joeri Rogelj, Carl-Friedrich Schleussner, Jana Sillmann, Elke Stehfest, 2018 Climate extremes, land-climate feedbacks and land-use forcing at 1.5°C Philosophical Transactions of the Royal Society A: Mathematical, Physical and Engineering Sciences, EN
+- Sonia I. Seneviratne, Richard Wartenburger, Benoit P. Guillod, Annette L. Hirsch, Martha M. Vogel, Victor Brovkin, Detlef P. van Vuuren, Nathalie Schaller, Lena Boysen, Katherine V. Calvin, Jonathan Doelman, Peter Greve, Petr Havlik, Florian Humpenöder, Tamas Krisztin, Daniel Mitchell, Alexander Popp, Keywan Riahi, Joeri Rogelj, Carl-Friedrich Schleussner, Jana Sillmann, Elke Stehfest, 2018 Climate extremes, land-climate feedbacks and land-use forcing at 1.5°C Philosophical Transactions of the Royal Society A: Mathematical, Physical and Engineering Sciences, Royal Society Publishing, EN

 - Daniel Mitchell, Clare Heaviside, Nathalie Schaller, Myles Allen, Kristie L. Ebi, Erich M. Fischer, Antonio Gasparrini, Luke Harrington, Viatcheslav Kharin, Hideo Shiogama, Jana Sillmann, Sebastian Sippel, Sotiris Vardoulakis, 2018 Extreme heat-related mortality avoided under Paris Agreement goals Nature Climate Change, EN